Birth story number 4

 With sweeps, I am not expecting for them to make me go into labour, (although that would be great!)
 I am hoping they will soften up my cervix and nudge things along enough, so that they make the induction process slightly easier.
 If I wasn’t booked in for a full induction, I’m not sure I would have them, but knowing that is what is coming, it seems like a good starting point for me.
 Some people find them very painful.
 I have had them in pregnancies 2, 3, and 4 and only ever find them a little uncomfortable.

 At 38 wks plus 3 days, I went into triage with reduced movements.
 Everything was fine according to the monitor but I wasn’t feeling as many movements as I usually do.
-This with the fact that that my insulin needs had dropped dramatically (both could be a sign of placenta failure.) meant they decided to keep me in and induce me a day earlier.
+This with the fact that that my insulin needs had dropped dramatically (both could be a sign of placenta failure with GD.) meant they decided to keep me in and induce me a day earlier.

 They were very busy, so I went to a ward to wait.
 I stayed overnight.
 When I woke on Thurs, it was my official induction day, so obviously I was a bit frustrated that I hadn’t been able to stay at home the night before if nothing had been started anyway.
 All day I waited, but they were still too busy.
 At 11pm that night, they were able to take me to delivery, but they were still too busy to do anything, so they took me to a room to sleep and said I’d see them in the am.
 It was great to have moved 1 step closer, but frustrating to have gone from being a day ahead to a day behind.
 Frustrating because I am not being good at being patient, but all that time I was thinking about how the baby may be safer out than in, and how precious time was being wasted…..